biscuit-auth/biscuit/README.md

 ## Introduction

-## Inspiration

-This system draws ideas from X509 certificates,
-JWT, macaroons and vanadium.

-# Goals and prior art

 distributed authorization is traditionally done through centralized systems like OAuth, where any new authorization will be delivered by a server, and validated by that same server.